PHingamp/rstudio-server-track-sessions/README.md

 The [RStudio Server Open Source edition](https://posit.co/download/rstudio-server/) is brilliant, but comes with all the auditing functions disabled (enabled I understand if you buy a licence for the Workbench version).
 Fair enough, POSIT devs actually need to eat too.

 If you have many users, such as large student cohorts, it can nonetheless be useful to keep track of the rstudio sessions : historical list, and overall session durations and numbers.
+Oh, while I'm at it, there's a really cool not so advertized script to automate creating large user cohorts at `/rocker_scripts/experimental/batch_user_creation.sh`.

 This Python script uses the process list `ps aux` inside the docker container to track and record rstudio sessions, storing the data in a sqlite3 database file.
 Storing this database file in a persistent container volume will ensure the stats don't get reset after a container rebuild.
 The Python script is deamonized using the container s6 supervision, so it should be pretty robust, and doesn't require any additional packages on a [rocker](https://rocker-project.org/) based RStudio Server container.